-The other critical accounting estimates relates to the assessment of the recovery of reinsurance assets.
+The assessment of the recovery of reinsurance assets is a critical accounting estimate.
 To date, there have been no defaults or non-recoverable reinsurance amounts relating to ACS's earthquake claims.
 At each reporting date ACS reviews the carrying amounts of its reinsurance assets for impairment.
+The estimate of the amount paid to Ansvar Insurance Limited in relation to the provision of management services is a critical accounting estimate.
+The management services fee is only payable once ACS has settled all claims against it and to the extent ACS has surplus capital in excess of \$5 million.
+Please see Note 12 for further details.